pyscripter/MustangpeakVirtualShellTools/readme.md

 - VirtualShellToolsC.bpl        (C++Builder Runtime for the VCL)
 - VirtualShellToolsCD.bpl       (C++Builder Runtime for the VCL)

-*RAD STUDIO Berlin or later supported.*
+*RAD STUDIO Rio or later supported.*

 ## Installation